English - Talk for Writing

-This year is an exciting year for Bramingham.
-Over the next two years, we will be one of a few schools in Luton taking part in the Primary Writing Project: Talk for Writing.
+For the past three years, we have been one of the schools in Luton taking part in the Primary Writing Project: Talk for Writing.
 It aims to motivate children as writers, developing classrooms and whole schools where everyone is passionate about writing and passionate about reading.

 You may know that all classes now enjoy a time each day when their teacher reads to them.
 Each year group has a selection of stories that we believe all children should hear during their time at primary school.
-You can view the text your child is currently listening to on our website!
-We have also purchased, with help from our Friends Association, a large selection of new reading books which will soon be available for children to take home and share with you.
+We have also purchased, with help from our Friends Association, a large selection of new reading books which are available for children to take home and share with you.

-It is an exciting journey for Bramingham and we are really looking forward to seeing the positive impact.
+It has been an exciting journey for Bramingham so far which continues to excite both staff and pupils alike.
 We believe it will impact on the children’s enjoyment and passion for reading and writing which will ultimately have an impact on their attainment.
 At home, you can a play a huge part in helping to promote this passion for reading and writing.